 Adjustments have been made to Indiana Tech’s Academic Calendar to maximize health and safety while also maintaining the highly engaging experience between our faculty and students.
 The most significant changes to the academic calendar affect our traditional undergraduate students on the Fort Wayne campus.
 Those changes are:

-If the necessity arises, we will make adjustments to the academic calendar for the spring semester.
+If the necessity arises, further adjustments will be made to the academic calendar.

 To view the academic calendar for traditional undergraduate students, go here and click on the Traditional Undergradute link.

 If Indiana Tech identifies any operational changes that need to be made for the second semester of the 2020-21 academic year (i.e., alterations to our academic calendar or changes in the way our classes are delivered), those changes will be announced by the university early in October.